containernetworking/cni.dev/content/plugins/plugins/meta/firewall/_index.md

 ## Overview

-This plugin creates firewall rules to allow traffic to/from container IP address via the host network.
+This plugin creates firewall rules to allow traffic to/from container IP address via the host network .
 It does not create any network interfaces and therefore does not set up connectivity by itself.
 It is intended to be used as a chained plugins.